ibm-cloud-docs/Backup/canceling-backup-service.md

 {: #cancelbackupterraform}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as an instance of {{site.data.keyword.backup_notm}}.
+Use the `terraform destroy` command to conveniently remove a remote object such as an instance of {{site.data.keyword.backup_notm}}.
 The following example deletes the vault that is defined by its ID.

 ```terraform
 terraform destroy --target ibm_storage_evault.example.id